joar7160-byte/Azure-Infrastructure-and-Access-Management/README.md

 <img src="screenshots/17-lab-budget-alert-details.png" width="900"><br><br>

-## Decisions & Why
+## Troubleshooting Notes

-- Groups and scoped roles were used to make access easier to manage and to avoid giving users more permissions than they need.
+- The default VM size (Standard_D2 series shown at first) came back as unavailable for the Azure for Students subscription in East US 2; resolved by clearing the size filter and selecting from the full list of sizes actually available for the subscription (Standard_D2s_v3)

-- Sensitive credentials were stored in Azure Key Vault so passwords and service secrets would not be kept in normal files, notes, or scripts.
+- Originally planned to import a private key into Key Vault, which is an SSH-based workflow; since the VM was deployed as Windows Server using RDP and password authentication instead, there was no private key to import.
+Adjusted the vault to store a placeholder service credential and the VM admin password as secrets instead, which better reflects how Key Vault is actually used for credential protection

-- Azure Policy and budget alerts were added to help keep resources organized and provide an early warning if cloud costs started increasing.
+- Forgot the VM admin username after switching OS choices mid-build; resolved using the VM's built-in password reset option rather than rebuilding the VM

 ## What This Demonstrates

-- Microsoft Entra ID and Azure RBAC were used to manage who could access and control the Key Vault and virtual machine.
+- Microsoft Entra ID and Azure RBAC were used to manage who could access and control the Key Vault and virtual machine

-- Azure Key Vault and Azure Policy were used to protect sensitive information and keep cloud resources organized.
+- Azure Key Vault and Azure Policy were used to protect sensitive information and keep cloud resources organized

-- A Windows Server VM was deployed and tested, while Azure Cost Management was used to monitor spending and create budget alerts.
+- A Windows Server VM was deployed and tested, while Azure Cost Management was used to monitor spending and create budget alerts

 ## Why This Project Matters